KernelDeimos/boi-lang/README.md

 ### Function Call
-Every function call begins with the `boi!` keyword, followed by a valid identifier, then a list of tokens.
+Every function call begins with the `boi!` keyword, followed by a valid identifier, then a list of tokens to be used as arguments.

 ### List of built-in functions
 #### `say` function